gavinlyonsrepo/cylon/README.md

 The program functions are divided into 6 sections: update, maintenance, backup, security, network and miscellaneous.

-The update section is the core of the program and provides a wrapper for pacman, pacaur and auracle.
+The update section is the core of the program and provides a wrapper for pacman, trizen and auracle.
 It provides an extension to auracle to allow it to install and update packages.
 It also provides a full system update report function and various other options.

 The maintenance section provides a variety of scans and checks, it also a provides command line wrapper for rmlint and bleach-bit.

 The backup section provides a wrapper for gdrive program. as well as ability to backup system using various tools.

 The security section provides a wrapper for ccrypt and an extended launcher for various security tools as well as a password generator.

 The network section provides various tools to check network and configuration.

 Other misc functions include an option to edit config file, information menus for system and cylon.
 Weather forecast and terminal launcher.